 The Willets Point Development Plan is a historic redevelopment effort that will transform an area previous generations have sought to change and improve.
-The Plan will clean up the environment and help improve the quality of nearby waterways.
-It will link this district in one of the most vibrant parts of Queens to basic infrastructure and establish a major new mixed-income neighborhood and commercial destination that will create jobs and recapture billions in spending now lost to the suburbs.
+The plan will clean up the environment and help improve the quality of nearby waterways.
+It will link this district, in one of the most vibrant parts of Queens, to basic infrastructure and establish a major new mixed-income neighborhood and commercial destination that will create jobs and recapture billions in spending now lost to the suburbs.

-The Willets Point Redevelopment will be a major engine for economic growth for New York City, will generate local employment and business opportunities, and improve the overall quality of life for local residents.
+The Willets Point Redevelopment will be a major engine for economic growth for New York City, generate local employment and business opportunities, and improve the overall quality of life for local residents.

 The Willets Point redevelopment constitutes a unique opportunity for the City to incorporate sustainability goals from the ground up.
 Willets Point suffers from widespread petroleum contamination, with additional potential contamination from paint, cleaning solvents, and automotive fluids.
 Environmental hazards are exacerbated by a high water table that spreads pollution throughout the site, endangering adjacent water bodies.
 Most of Willets Point lies within the 100-year flood plain, necessitating a significant increase in grade.
 The district also has limited storm water infrastructure and no sanitary infrastructure.
 The redevelopment approach will encompass site cleanup, planning and design, infrastructure construction, and building construction.